 A chimney sweep's lucky as lucky can be..."
-Many people will be able to sing along with that song from the Walt Disney version of Mary P. Travers' "Mary Poppins," but many don't know that in Germany, Austria, Hungary, and contiguous regions, the Chimney Sweep is considered a particularly auspicious omen of Good Luck if you meet with him on New Year's Day.
+Many people will be able to sing along with that song from the Walt Disney version of Mary P. Travers' "Mary Poppins."
+Still, many don't know that in Germany, Austria, Hungary, and in contiguous regions, the Chimney Sweep is considered a particularly auspicious omen of Good Luck if you meet with him on New Year's Day.

-Meeting a Chimney Sweep, called in German a Schornsteinfeger, Schlotfeger or Rauchfangkehrer -- at New Year's meant Good Luck for the year, especially if he would give you his card.
-Nowadays real Chimney Sweeps are very rare and thus meeting one at any time of the year is considered lucky.
+Meeting a Chimney Sweep called in German a Schornsteinfeger, Schlotfeger, or Rauchfangkehrer -- at New Year's meant Good Luck for the year, especially if he would give you his card.
+Today, real Chimney Sweeps are very rare, and thus meeting one at any time of the year is considered lucky.

-A Chimney Sweep is a sign of good luck, wealth and happiness.
-There are several legends why a Chimney Sweep is said to be "The" ultimate bringer of good luck.
+A Chimney Sweep is a sign of good luck, wealth, and happiness.
+Several legends explain why a Chimney Sweep is said to be "The" ultimate bringer of good luck.

 One version of the legend has its origins in old England, where King George was riding horseback in a royal procession.
 A dog ran from the crowd, barking and nipping at the King's horse.
 The horse reared, and to the horror of the crowd, almost threw the King!
 A lone figure, shabbily dressed and filthy, stepped into the road.
 He caught the horse's halter and calmed the animal.

-As quickly as he appeared, the man faded back into crowd.
+As quickly as he appeared, the man faded back into the crowd.
 The King, wanting to reward the man, asked his name.
-No-one knew the man's name, but many told the King "He's just a Chimney Sweep !"
+No one knew the man's name, but many told the King, "He's just a Chimney Sweep!"
 The King declared that from that day forward..."Chimney Sweeps should be regarded as Lucky!".